PrashanthReddy1599/ilum-medallion-blog/Ilum.md

-# Building Scalable Data Pipelines with Ilum: Beyond Delta Lakehouse
+# Ilum Lakehouse: The Ultimate Platform for Building Scalable Data Pipelines

 ## Introduction
 In the ever-evolving field of data engineering, building scalable, efficient, and observable data pipelines is crucial for businesses.